ArthurChang-Dev/SimpleProject/ReadMe.md

 ## Functinos to do lists
 ### Minimum react app
-[-] Use Next.js to start app
+- [ ] Use minimum react and dependencies to start app
-[-] Able to send request to mock API
+- [ ] Able to send request to mock API
-[-] Able to initial FE component using data
+- [ ] Able to initial FE component using data
-[-] Use redux to manage data - including redux data store and reducer
+- [ ] Use redux to manage data - including redux data store and reducer
-[-] lp - Add search functionalities
+- [ ] lp - Add search functionalities

 ### Minimum backend
-[-] Create initial backend project
+- [ ] Create initial backend project
-[-] Save data to memory
+- [ ] Save data to memory
-[-] Support create/read/delete function
+- [ ] Support create/read/delete function

 ### DB
-[-] Create RDB locally
+- [ ] Create RDB locally
-[-] CRUD operate against actual DB
+- [ ] CRUD operate against actual DB

 ### Update structure
-[-] Create a vs workspace to manage the FE/BE
+- [ ] Create a vs workspace to manage the FE/BE

 ### Integrate FE with BE